 Photo Courtesy of @Hans Schmid

-Clean your chain with a bristled brush and mild degreaser such as most household dish soaps.
-Dawn is a good choice.
+Clean your chain with a bristled brush and mild degreaser.
 Liberally spray your clean chain with WD-40 (Water Displacement 40th Attempt) and wipe off the excess with a shop rag.
 Finish the process with your favorite spray chain lube.
 If you have an o-ring chain, make sure to use o-ring safe lube.

 While you’re still in lube mode, take your WD-40 and spray down the foot peg pivots, kick start pivot, folding shifter pivot and lever pivots.
 Get out your cable luber and lube your control cables.
 When doing this, it’s a good time to inspect brake pads, suspension linkage, chain and sprockets and such for wear.
 If your motorcycle is equipped with grease zerk fittings, go ahead and give them a few squirts of quality grease.
 Lastly, air up the tires to spec.